 In one court case, which related to a voice impairment other than stammering, the claimant had objected to the adverse effect on her voice of increased noise from a partition being taken down between her office and the stock control room.
 The case was settled out of court after the claimant won an appeal on the issue of her being disabled.
 See £125,000 for Woman In Settlement Of Landmark Discrimination Case (link to equalityni.org).
 My page on the case is SCA Packaging v Boyle.

-The BSA website includes tips for meetings.
-Scroll down to Meetings & video conferences on Stammering at work (stamma.org).
+The BSA website also includes tips on these: scroll down to Meetings & video conferences on Stammering at work (stamma.org).
 Because of the Coronavirus (Covid-19) meetings that would previously be face-to-face will now often be video conferences or (audio) conference calls.

 Meetings: Discuss adjustments in advance